vibhatha/mcp_research/mcp_intro/github_workflows/README.md

 For GitHub EPIC tools, you need to set up a GitHub personal access token:

 1. Go to GitHub Settings → Developer settings → Personal access tokens
-2. Generate a new token with appropriate permissions
+2. Generate a new token with appropriate permissions (repo, issues, comments)
 3. Set the token as an environment variable:

 ```bash